<rss version="2.0"

 &#60;img width="4668" height="3288" width_o="4668" height_o="3288" data-src="https://freight.cargo.site/t/original/i/2f10e059f66850041ddb585d8c3bfb79e606d6faf33e3e0bd6828b2ee17300a0/Create-channel---stream.png" data-mid="203109191" border="0" src="https://freight.cargo.site/w/1000/i/2f10e059f66850041ddb585d8c3bfb79e606d6faf33e3e0bd6828b2ee17300a0/Create-channel---stream.png" /&#62;

-Invite others to your channelThe next step in onboarding encourages parents to invite others to follow the team channel.
-But they can skip that if they want to.Try a test streamThe last step offers parents the opportunity to try out a test stream.
+4. Invite others to your channelThe next step in onboarding encourages parents to invite others to follow the team channel, which they can skip if they want to.5.
+Try a test streamThe last step offers parents the opportunity to try out a test stream.
 We want the user to get as comfortable with using the product as possible, without the pressure of anyone seeing it.

 &#60;img width="6144" height="3288" width_o="6144" height_o="3288" data-src="https://freight.cargo.site/t/original/i/f5e7dff0bba6a29a606333e3fa35ae0147307495598e866d3bdc75f73d785eac/Invite---Test.png" data-mid="203109697" border="0" src="https://freight.cargo.site/w/1000/i/f5e7dff0bba6a29a606333e3fa35ae0147307495598e866d3bdc75f73d785eac/Invite---Test.png" /&#62;

-&#38;nbsp;Words of encouragement
+1. Words of encouragement

-After a parent is finished live streaming, we want him to feel confident enough to share his stream with others.
+After a parent is finished streaming, we want him to feel confident enough to share his stream with others.

-The hope is that the social reward of having people view his stream, as well as the ease of streaming, will encourage him to create more livestreams and invite more followers.
+Our hypothesis is that the social reward of having people view his stream, as well as the ease of streaming, will encourage him to create more livestreams and invite more followers.

 After the third successful livestream, we offer Tom the opportunity to add other streamers to his channel.
 We think that growing the network of contributors will only help grow the network of viewers.